syedkhairi/science-videos/README.md

 Website written by [@MrKhairi_](https://twitter.com/@MrKhairi_)

 The database runs on Google Sheets where the data is transformed into a JSON object using Sheety as an API where this website fetch and display the information as a web page.
-Templating using Bootstrap.
+Templating using Handlebars and styling with Bootstrap.

 ## Features:
 1. Teacher-curated videos